 While I am one for the self-guided options, many people want to have a tour guide join them for their day in the park.
 This way you will not need to worry about getting lost or heading in the wrong direction.
 A tour guide will walk you around the park, give you some history lessons, and answer your questions along the way.

 These walking tours usually do not head to all parts of the park, but rather just some of the main areas.
-Some of the top guided tours include:
+Feel free to check out this two hour Central Park walking tour if interested in having a guide along with you.

 2) Take a Pedicab